jeffdnganga/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner - changes file owner of hello to betty 4-empty - creates a new empty file
-5-execute - adds execute permission to the owner of the file
+5-execute - adds execute permission to the owner of the file 6-multiple_permissions - adds execute permissions to owner, group owner and read permissions to the rest of the users